Rhinostone/gina/framework/v0.3.7-alpha.7/core/asset/plugin/lib/js/README.md

 This is typically required when installed under a system-wide prefix such as `/usr/local`, and not needed for user-local installs like `~/.npm-global`.

-This downloads the following JARs from Maven Central and creates the `compiler.jar` symlink used by the `build` script:
+This downloads the following JAR from Maven Central and creates the `compiler.jar` symlink used by the `build` script:

-- `closure-compiler-v20160619.jar` — requires Java 7+
-- `closure-compiler-v20220104.jar` ← active (`compiler.jar` → this) — requires Java 8+
+- `closure-compiler-v20260422.jar` ← active (`compiler.jar` → this) — requires Java 21+